Stock futures trade cautiously following latest Dow record

 Continue Reading Below

-The major futures indexes are little changed.
+The major futures indexes are pointing slightly lower.

 The recent rally was driven by hopes economies will gradually return to a pre-pandemic normal.